-The vision statement is intended to succinctly indicate the type of university that SU wishes to be in the future.
-This is a draft version of the Vision Statement.
-University approval for the Vision Statement will be sought in fall 2012 through spring 2013.
+The vision statement is intended to succinctly indicate the kind of university that SU wishes to be in the future.

-Shippensburg University aspires to be a national model for quality public higher education in the liberal arts tradition, through dynamic faculty-student engagement, and the integration of academic, professional, cultural, and service experiences.
+Shippensburg University aspires to be a national model for quality public higher education in the liberal arts tradition, both through dynamic faculty-student engagement and through the integration of academic, professional, cultural, and service experiences.